julia-zaki/TeamTranslator/README.md

 # 4.
 Karmen is taking a history class and needs to watch a documentary in a foreign language.
 To fully understand the documentary, she wants to translate its script into a language she’s comfortable with.
-Using the "Translate Video" feature, Karmen gains a deeper understanding of the content.
+Using the "Translate Video" feature, Karmen gains a deeper understanding of the documentary.
 Potential API: YouTube
 [Karmen Zhu’s User Story]